Select a link below to skip to that section.

 The FRS is an employee and employer contributory retirement plan.
 The rules surrounding FRS including the contribution rates are determined by the Florida Legislature and are reviewed yearly.
 One of the requirements of the State is that full time and part time regular employees must participate in the FRS.
 Additional information regarding FRS can be viewed at www.myfrs.com.

-Effective July 1, 2011, employees began contributing 3% of their gross monthly salary on a pre-tax basis.
-The employer also contributes an amount equal to the gross monthly salary multiplied by the corresponding employer rate (please see contribution rates).
+Employees contribute 3% of their gross monthly salary on a pre-tax basis.
+The employer also contributes an amount equal to the gross monthly salary multiplied by the corresponding employer rate.
 Employee contributions are vested immediately and the employer contributions have a vesting period.
 The vesting period may vary depending on what plan you enroll in and when you enrolled.

 The FRS offers two types of retirement plans to its members: pension plan and investment plan.
 Click here to compare both plans.